 Geothermal Incentives By State – NY, MA, CT, MD, NJ, & PA

-Geothermal, or ground source heat pumps, are a super efficient way to heat and cool your home without fossil fuels.
-Not only is it good for the environment, it can also save you money by eliminating your heating bill altogether.
+Geothermal, or ground source heat pumps, are a super-efficient way to heat and cool your home without fossil fuels.
+Not only is it good for the environment, but it can also save you money by eliminating your heating bill altogether.

 To help save you even more money, the federal government, some states, and many utilities offer generous incentives to make going geothermal an even easier decision.

-As of right now, Dandelion is only installing geothermal systems in New York State.
-But what do those incentives look like for other states in the northeast?
+As of right now, Dandelion is installing geothermal systems in New York State, Connecticut, and Vermont.
+We explore what incentives look like for states across the northeast.

 Federal Geothermal Incentives

-As of 2020, the Geothermal Federal Tax Credit allows you to deduct 26% of the cost of installing a geothermal heating and cooling system from your federal taxes.
-There’s no limit on it’s value.
-That incentive is set to go down to 21% in 2021 before being sunset altogether in 2022.
+As of 2021, the Geothermal Federal Tax Credit allows you to deduct 26% of the cost of installing a geothermal heating and cooling system from your federal taxes.
+There’s no limit on its value.
+That incentive is set to go down to 22% in 2023 before being sunset altogether in 2024.

 State Geothermal Incentives